 eBay's search bar accepts three Boolean operators that most buyers never discover.
-Quotes force an exact phrase match: searching "rolex submariner" returns only listings with those two words together, filtering out results where they appear separately.
-The minus sign excludes words: rolex submariner -parts -band removes listings for replacement parts, straps, and accessories.
-Parentheses with commas create OR searches: (rolex, omega) diver finds listings that contain either "rolex" or "omega" alongside "diver."
+Quotes force an exact phrase match: searching "holley 4150" returns only listings with those two words together, filtering out results where they appear separately.
+The minus sign excludes words: canon lens -cap -hood -filter removes accessory listings to find actual lenses.
+Parentheses with commas create OR searches: (nikon, canon) 50mm finds listings that contain either brand alongside "50mm."
 These three operators work in eBay's main search bar, Advanced Search, and in AuctionMapper's search — no special tools required.

 "exact phrase" — quotes force words to appear together in order